ScripttKitty/E-Shoppe/README.md

 ## Description

    This application is an online shop for our partner company named EasyShop.
+The website features login details for both admin users and regular users.
+Additionally, you are able to choose which filters you would like to use for viewing our products, prices and images are displayed for your convenience.

 ## Features